-BTO published a new statement on COVID-19 on 24 March.
-We ask that Woodcock Survey volunteers follow this advice.
-When the government reviews its restrictions on 13 April, BTO will also review guidance to volunteers and will update accordingly.
+BTO published a new statement on COVID-19 on 6 July.
+We ask that Woodcock volunteers follow this advice, and the specific guidance below.

 Help monitor Woodcock in Britain and Ireland by claiming a square.

 We urgently need to monitor changes in breeding Woodcock numbers, given the recent population decline.
 If you have previously participated, please consider re-surveying your square or another site in 2020 and help us monitor this declining species.
 Please note that under national Covid-19 restrictions, only sites in England and the Isle of Man can be surveyed at present.